-Between the worship services, enjoy coffee and conversation during Fellowship Hour and participate in our Middle Hour Faith Formation offerings.
+After the worship service, enjoy conversation during Fellowship Hour and participate in any Faith Formation offerings.

 What holidays does UUCR celebrate?

-We are a church of affirmation, not of doctrine or creed.
-Our worship draws from many sources, including Judeo-Christian, Humanist, Buddhist, Muslim, and earth-centered traditions.
+We are a congregation of affirmation, not of doctrine or creed.
+Our worship draws from many sources, including Jewish, Christian, Humanist, Buddhist, Muslim, and earth-centered traditions.
 We value symbol, metaphor, story, and ritual.
 Some of our special events form our calendar of rituals and celebrations.

 Is there Sunday School?

-Religious education (our version of Sunday School) is held most Sundays after the First Fifteen in each worship service (for children) and during Middle Hour (for youth).
+Religious education (our version of Sunday School) is held most Sundays for children and for youth.

 First Fifteen - Some weeks, they attend the first 15 minutes of the Sunday service with the adults.

-Children/Youth Worship - Other weeks, the children and youth hold a short worship service, just for them.
+Chalice Chapel - On the first Sunday of each month, the children and youth hold a short worship service, just for them.

 What should I wear?